paradoxcomputer/lpad/README.md

 > ⚠️ **Work in progress.** The on-chain programs, SDK and CLI are implemented and
 > live-tested (unit + e2e, public **and** private buys verified on a real-proof
 > sequencer).
-Remaining: the Logos mini-app, a durable crash-safe saga journal,
-> external audit, and mainnet.
 Interfaces may still change.
 Not yet audited - do not
 > use with real funds.

 **RFPs:** delivers **[RFP-015 - Bonding Curve](https://github.com/logos-co/rfp)** and